-This is much harder than it sounds, mostly because businesses do not entirely agree the message that they want to portray and the niche they want to dominate succinctly enough.
+This is much harder than it sounds, mostly because businesses do not entirely agree with the message that they want to portray and the niche they want to dominate succinctly enough.
 Mary Bowling, a long-time SEO from Ignitor, recommends looking at your own website as if it was your own personal knowledge graph:

 Figure 2 Make your site a Knowledge Base of your brand.
 Reproduced with permission from Mary Bowling.